-- ✓ sole traders (e.g. Jane Smith trading as Jane's Landscaping) - unincorporated partnerships (e.g. Jane and Bob Smith trading as Jane's Landscaping) - unincorporated trust arrangements. (e.g. Jane and Bob Smith as trustees for Jane's Landscaping) - incorporated associations and other non-profit bodies that are not trading or financial corporations
+- ✓ sole traders (e.g. Jane Smith trading as Jane's Boat Repairers) - ✓ unincorporated partnerships (e.g. Jane and Bob Smith trading as Jane's Boat Repairers) - unincorporated trust arrangements (e.g. Jane and Bob Smith as trustees for Jane's Boat Repairers) - ✓ incorporated associations and other non-profit bodies that are not trading or financial corporations

-This summary does not apply to businesses in the national industrial relations system which operate as:
+This summary does not apply to businesses and organisations in the national system which operate as:

-- Pty Ltd businesses (e.g. Smith Pty Ltd trading as Jane's Landscaping) - incorporated partnerships or incorporated trusts - incorporated associations and other non-profit bodies that are trading or financial corporations
+- Pty Ltd businesses that are trading or financial corporations (e.g. Smith Pty Ltd trading as Jane's Boat Repairs) - incorporated partnerships or incorporated trusts - incorporated associations and other non-profit bodies that are trading or financial corporations